KnowOneActual/start-work-script/README.md

 When you run the script, it will:

+1.  **Check for uncommitted changes** to make sure your work is saved.
-1. Prompt you to enter a descriptive name for your new branch.
+2. Prompt you to enter a descriptive name for your new branch.
-2. Automatically switch to your main branch (`main` or `master`).
+3. Automatically switch to your main branch (`main` or `master`).
-3. Pull the latest changes from the remote to ensure your local version is up-to-date.
+4. Pull the latest changes from the remote to ensure your local version is up-to-date.
-4. Create and switch to your new branch.
+5. Create and switch to your new branch.

 You're left with a fresh, clean branch, ready for you to start coding.